trothr/znetboot/CP_Commands.md

 The hypervisor will recognize the shortest unique value of any command and its arguments.

+# `vmcp` versus `#cp`

+From a privileged shell, you can issue CP commands using the `vmcp` command.
+From the virtual console of a 3270 session, you can issue CP commands using the `#cp` prefix.
+(3270 console input is otherwise delivered to Linux for processing.)
+In this document, CP commands are presented both ways.

+Conveniently, "`#cp`" is rejected by BASH so you'll know you aren't at a 3270 console in case you forget.

 Some common CP commands of use with Linux follow.

 # define storage